Do I Need Training to Start an Orphanage?

 Who needs training to start an orphanage?
 That’s a common feeling that people have.
 We felt like that when we started our orphanage in Africa.
 A good heart doesn’t equal to help for orphans.
 Believe us, we are speaking from experience.
 We have seen people hurt poor people (especially orphans) and themselves when they are working hard and doing what they think is best to help the poor.

 In other words, what you think is the right road may lead to death.
 So let us not be too confident that we don’t stop to learn.
 On the contrary, we should not allow this to cause us to be too afraid to serve the poor.
 God has not given us a Spirit of fear, but of love, power, and of a sound mind.
-When we labor and pursue the right things rightly, even if we fall on the way, the Holy Spirit will lead us to success.
-Note that doing things right is righteousness
+When we labor and pursue the right things in the right way, even if we sometimes fall, the Holy Spirit will lead us to success.
+Note that doing things right is righteousness.

 The NLT renders this verse as: “Enthusiasm without knowledge is no good; haste makes mistakes.”
 That proverb is so true.
 It is very easy to have a vision for serving orphans.
 Then we become very passionate and jump into it without proper training.
 Before we know it that passion burns out and then we give up.
 Often we are very frustrated.
 Even when we succeed after making too many mistakes early, the orphans miss out on the great potential that we have that is lost and settle for the little success that we have attained simply because we made the mistake of not getting proper training.
 But this can be avoided.